ABOUT

 Education & Mentorship

-Our long-standing commitment to developing the next generation of infectious disease clinical researchers in the US Military provides mentored research opportunities to medical and public health students, medical residents, and infectious disease fellows.
-The Program also assists in developing a clinical research capstone curriculum in infectious diseases for medical students.
+Through our long-standing commitment to developing the next generation of infectious disease clinical researchers in the US Armed Forces, we provide mentored research opportunities to medical and public health students, medical residents, infectious disease fellows, and graduate students.
+The Program also supports the clinical research capstone curriculum for USU medical students, as well as continuing Graduate Medical Education activities at Walter Reed National Military Medical Center.